Quick Menu

 Agra – Ranthambore & Fatehpur Sikri

 After breakfast, drive to Ranthambore National Park, en route visit the abandoned Mughal city of Fatehpur Sikri.
 Built by Emperor Akbar in 1569, this was the old capital of the Moghuls, which was abandoned after 15 years due to the scarcity of water.
-After Fatehpur Sikri proceed for the Lunch on the way to Ranthambhore.
+After Fatehpur Sikri proceed for Lunch on the way to Ranthambhore.

-After lunch, we will visit a local village to experience the day to day beauty of rural India You will have the opportunity to chat with the locals, who no doubt will barely be able to suppress their delight and surprise at sitting next to a foreigner from far-away lands continue driving towards Ranthambore.
+After lunch, we will visit a local village to experience the day-to-day beauty of rural India You will have the opportunity to chat with the locals, who no doubt will barely be able to suppress their delight and surprise at sitting next to a foreigner from far-away lands continue driving towards Ranthambore.
 Arrive and check-in at your hotel.
 Later enjoy your dinner in the hotel.

 Ranthambore Park: Ranthambore National Park is the true den of the tigers situated near the confluence of the lakes…namely Padam Talab, Raj Bagh Talab, and Milak Talab.
 Apart from the Bengal Tiger, other animals that inhabit the park are the Sloth Bear, Jackals, Marsh Crocodile, Leopard, Gazelle, Indian Hare, Porcupines, Jungle Cat, Sambhar, Chinkara, Mongoose, Nilgai, Wild Boar, and Monitor Lizards.
 A variety of exotic birds can also be seen in huge numbers here.
 The park is equally rich in flora.
 Trees like Banyan, Dhok, Mango, and Pipal are in abundance.
 The landscape of the park is dominated by shallow lakes, gentle slopes, and plateaus.
 Dinner in the hotel.